tjmad43/PlaylistReport/README.md

 # Spotify Playlist Analyser

-Generates a report for a given Spotify playlist including stats on
+Generates a report for a given Spotify playlist

-- average track length
-- common genres
-- energy & danceability scores
-- tempo distribution
+call as `python playlist_analyser.py --playlist <ID or "link">`